About us

 Strive to be sustainable

-• Mickey is a committee member of the Upper Tukituki Catchment .
-Catchment groups take actions to achieve a long-term vision based on a healthy environment (from water quality to biodiversity goals) and a thriving community
+Mickey is a committee member of the Upper Tukituki Catchment.
+Catchment groups work towards a long-term vision of a healthy environment, from water quality to biodiversity goals, alongside a thriving rural community.

 Read More

-• Solar pumps to pump water to highest point, to then reticulate around the farm.
+Solar pumps are used to pump water to high points, allowing it to be reticulated efficiently around the farm.

 Local Maori History